HappyPotatoHead/Signature-Verification-Model/README.md

 #### Evaluation

 To evaluate the model on a dataset, the dataset has to be an instance of `TestingSignatureDataset` due to the difference in design between `TrainingSignatureDataset` and `TestingSignatureDataset`.
-So, you cannot reuse the training dataset instiated with `TrainingSignatureDataset`.
+So, you cannot reuse the training dataset instantiated with `TrainingSignatureDataset`.

 <p align="right"><a href="#readme-top">Back To Top</a></p>